-Apply a mesh sizing function (-m) The -m switch is used in mesh refinement, i.e., together with the -q switch.
+Use a mesh sizing function (-m) The -m switch is used in mesh refinement, i.e., together with the -q switch.
 It applies a user-defined mesh sizing function which specifies the desired edge lengths in the final mesh.
 It aims to create an adaptive mesh whose edge lengths are conforming to this function.
 At the moment, only isotropic mesh sizing functions are supported.

 TetGen assumes that the mesh sizing function is specified on a set of discrete points whose convex hull covers the mesh domain (i.e., the underlying space of the PLC).
-The mesh element size at any point in the domain is automatically computed by a linear interpolation from its adjacent points.
+TetGen linearly interpolates the mesh element size at any point in the domain from its adjacent points.